petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 ### The problem with post-hoc repro packs

-If you take a look at some published repro packs you'll get the feeling that they were curated after the fact, not used during the work.
+Sometimes you'll take a look at a repro pack and get the feeling it was curated after the fact, not used during the work.
 Some journals require repro packs to be submitted and checked as part of the review process, but most of the time authors are putting these together for the sake of doing open science.
-This is much better than not sharing, but doing all that work at the end is another source of waste, never mind the fact it usually doesn't result in a reproducible project.
+Again, this is much better than not sharing, but doing all that work at the end is another source of waste, never mind the fact it usually doesn't result in a reproducible project.
 All the instructions that end up in the README---install this,